xinyee20/tp/docs/UserGuide.md

 **Example:**

 A student named `Aaron Tan` with student number `A3333333S` from your tutorial group `G04` decided to go for another tutorial class for lesson `1-2`.
-You previously flagged his attendance and now wants to unflag it after checking that he has attended the replacement class. `Aaron Tan` is the first person on the student list so his `index` number is 1.
+You previously flagged his attendance and you now want to unflag it after checking that he has attended the replacement class. `Aaron Tan` is the first person on the student list so his `index` number is 1.

 <ins>Method 1</ins> <br>
 Unflagging a student's attendance for a tutorial lesson by his `name` and `student number`: